Semiu/Intro-to-Python/README.md

 `metaheuristics` folder contains scripts and notebooks explaining evolutionary computations such as genetic and evolutionary strategies.

+`networkanalysis` folder contains scripts and notebooks explaining analysis of network data, such as protein and transportation nodes.

+`discrete-maths` folder contains scripts and notebooks explaining the fundamental discrete mathematics for Computer Science generally, and Data Structure and Algorithm specifically.

 `OOP` folder contains scripts and notebooks explaining the Python Object-oriented programming.